Zytegeist/what-is-git-demo/006-interactive-rebase.md

 On a new line add the following text
 ```
 This is my second commit equally as important.
-$ cmd x
+$ control x
 $ y
 $ git commit -m"JIRA-006: Adding text to my interactive rebase markdown file."
 ```

-## Step Five: Rebase your commits.
+## Step Five: Review and rebase your commits.
-Use the `-i` argument to rebase your commits with the interactive shell.
+Review your last commit messages.
 ```
 $ git log
 ```
-Review your last commit messages.
+Create a rebase using the `-i` argument to rebase your commits with the interactive shell.

 ```
 $ git rebase -i HEAD~2